charlola/math-braintrainer/README.md

 # Develop

-Run `npm start` to start the development server.
+Go to the directory of your new cloned repo and run `npm start` to start the development server.
 The dev server runs at [http://localhost:3000](http://localhost:3000).

-# Tasks

-These tasks are just an initial guideline.

-1. Reset the initial state (points / total answers) back to 0
-2. Countdown
-3. Hide / Show the screens depending on which state you are in
-4. Answer is always 0.